WhANAU & COMMUNITY voices from Te Tai o Poutini HIGHLIGHTED wellbeing PRIORITIES. Here’s HOW OUR PARTNERS ARE ADDRESSING YOUR PRIORITIES

 MEET SOUTH WESTLAND Nurse Practitioner - Fiona Blair

-West Coasters benefit from support provided
+West Coasters benefit from support provided by Greymouth-based Kaiatawhai team

-Te Nīkau Hospital and Health Centre can now connect in with our Kaiatawhai team.
+West Coast residents needing additional support to access health care services at Te Nīkau Hospital and Health Centre can now connect in with their Kaiatawhai team.

 August 2024